21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 read.csv("/home/dorothy/Documents/research/black-hole/data/data.csv")
 ```

-Even if you correctly downloaded the myresearch folder, this code wouldn’t run because it is unlikely that you saved that folder inside Documents/research and that your username is "dorothy".
+Even if you correctly downloaded the black-hole folder, this code wouldn’t run because it is unlikely that you saved that folder inside Documents/research and that your username is "dorothy".

 Instead, you can use a relative path such as